corda/corda-solutions/docs/source/deployment/azure-vm-deployment.rst

 - Size : Standard B2s 2 vcpu's, 4 GB Memory
 - Authentication Type : SSH Public Key

 If you are using MacOS or Windows Terminal, use the ssh-keygen to create a private and public key.
-The public key should be pasted into the SSH Publik Key Section.
+The public key should be pasted into the SSH Public Key Section.

 - Inbound Port Rules : Choose SSH